 - You can have monthly trials with each of them to see which one suits you best

-Here is a bunch of questions to answer which can help you when doing your own research and choosing a measurement partner:
+Here is a bunch of questions to answer that can help you when doing your research and choosing a measurement partner:

 - Look at their reviews online and see if there are issues with customer support or if other problems keep popping up

 Want to get our advice on which Mobile Measurement Partner you should choose and how to optimally set up your App campaigns?
-Feel free to get in touch with us.
-We can help to guide you towards the most suitable tracking partner for you!
+Feel free to ask for our advice!

 Do you even need an MMP?